-- Do you have pain or discomfort on at least 3 days per month in last 3 months?
+- Have you had pain or discomfort for 3 or more days per month in last 3 months?

 - Is the pain or discomfort relieved by passing a bowel motion?